-- 1 1/2 cups water (hot)
+- 1 1/2 cups water, hot

 Knead for a minute until smooth and then cover with a kitchen towel and let rest for 30 minutes.

-- Roll the dough into small balls between the palms of your hands and press firmly in a tortilla press.
+Roll the dough into small balls between the palms of your hands and press firmly in a tortilla press.
 It helps to line the press with plastic wrap so the dough doesn't stick.
 You'll likely adjust the size of the balls as you get the hang of it.

-- Heat a griddle to medium-high.
+Heat a griddle to medium-high.
 Once each tortilla is pressed you can warm it on the griddle for about a minute on each side, or maybe a bit longer depending on how light or dark you want them.